 Backend VMs for HTTP(S), SSL Proxy, and TCP Proxy load balancers do not need external IP addresses themselves, nor do they need Cloud NAT to send replies to the load balancer.
 HTTP(S), SSL Proxy, and TCP Proxy load balancers communicate with backend VMs using their primary internal IP addresses.

 Cloud NAT does not process traffic for Google APIs and services.
-However, when you enable Cloud NAT, GCP automatically enables Private Google Access for the subnets to which NAT applies in the region.
+However, when you enable Cloud NAT, Google Cloud automatically enables Private Google Access for the subnets to which NAT applies in the region.
 See Private Google Access for details.

 If you have overridden your default Internet gateway next hop with a more specific custom route, such as for an instance-based proxy or gateway, Cloud NAT does not apply to packets that use those routes.The following illustrate some examples where custom routes might interfere with Cloud NAT: